mandyliou/fitster/journals/Mandy_Liou.md

+## Jan 26, 2023
+- finalizing last bit of the project
+- working on nav bar
+- removed unnecessary parts of the code as a team

 ## Jan 25, 2023
 - finished setting up deployment
 - met with Andrew with Khaled and Vincent to modify the MVP